monsoonmaelstrom/book2/book2.md

 ----

 I wake up sometime later, slightly disoriented with the feeling that I’m forgetting something important.
-It must just be the remnants of a dream because, at the moment, there’s nothing I could have forgotten.
+It must be the remnants of a dream because, at the moment, there’s nothing I could have forgotten.

 Amelia, Henry, and Gavin are engaged in a quiet conversation about a dozen feet away.
 Davy is napping a few feet away from me on my other side with an arm thrown over his face.
 And Giorgi is sitting alone, just… staring at me?